Festival of Nations 2025

 Both groups of African American FON pose for a group picture before the final performances.
 Photo by Ryan Chen.

-A notable change this year was the decision to differentiate the leaders’ outfits from the dancers’ outfits.
+Beyond getting the actual costumes to arrive in time, a notable change this year was the decision to differentiate the leaders’ outfits from the dancers’ outfits.
 “In previous years, all the leaders matched with the dancers,” Aisha said.
 “This year, we wanted to make the leaders stand out more, so we gave them a completely different color.”
 The color choices for the dancers' outfits were also significant.
 “The colors we chose this year are similar to what I wore during my freshman year,” she added, highlighting the sentimental value behind the decision.

 A closer look at this year's Bollywood costumes